maryammouse/prime-times-table-challenge/README.md

 It took some time to grasp the algorithm and what exactly I needed to do with my code but in the end I understood - and also got the code working as it should: returning the correct result and returning it quickly.

-I chose to use Eratosthene's Sieve algorithm instead of others such as the Sieve of Atkin as it seems to me to be the most intuitive and simple while also being one of the most efficient algorithms known.

-Now, though the `prime_times_table` method will work faster, it is still of order O(n^2) due to the fact that for each prime we must iterate over the array of primes to print the multiples.
-From my own observation and research, I do not think there is any simple way, if any way at all, to optimize this.

 # Questions?